da0x/ssh/README.md

-#SSH Key generator for github.
-Fork and edit for your own info if you like.
+# SSH Key generator for github.

+First run the following commands to generate your key:

 ```bash
 #!/usr/bin/bash